 1. Multi Select: This option lets you define the custom boundary using the mySidewalk geographies.

 In this example we choose Census Tracts, but you can choose any of the geographies available.
 You can then select as many geographies as you need to complete your custom boundary.
+We start by searching to give us a reference point.

 Pro-Tip: The selections for your new layer don’t need to be adjacent.